ArcTan Oscillator

 .png&w=1200&q=75)

-Here pre-gain is set to -5.
+In this snapshot, the pre-gain setting is adjusted to -5.

 Trading is risky and many will lose money in connection with trading activities.
 All content on this site is not intended to, and should not be, construed as financial advice.
 Decisions to buy, sell, hold or trade in securities, commodities and other markets involve risk and are best made based on the advice of qualified financial professionals.
 Past performance does not guarantee future results.